 Outcome Outcome Indicator Risk Risk Mitigation 1.
-Reporting and Compliance Noncompliance with legislation; policies and the mission of the Museum Yearly monitoring and reporting on alignment of policies; strategy; operations and the training for museum staff on GRAP Standards EFFECTIVE and EFFICIENT organization 2.
-Audit Outcome Ineffective Internal Audit and Audit and Risk Committee Effective responsiveness to audit queries; implemented records management and ensure that internal audit plan is risk based 3.
-Financial Sustainability Inability to sustain Museum operations and financial obligations Annual monitoring and reporting on the alignment of the budget; expenditure; annual grants and revenue generation 4.
-Performance Against Objectives Non achievement of planned performance targets Implement effective monitoring; reporting and interventions on quarterly performance 5.
-GRAP Standards Compliance AFS Misstatements In year financial performance reviews to ensure reporting compliance with GRAP Standards 6.
+Reporting and Compliance Noncompliance with legislation; policies and the mission of the Museum Yearly monitoring and reporting on alignment of policies; strategy; operations and the training for museum staff on GRAP Standards 2.
+Audit Outcome Ineffective Internal Audit and Audit and Risk Committee Effective responsiveness to audit queries; implemented records management and ensure that internal audit plan is risk based.
+3. Financial Sustainability Inability to sustain Museum operations and financial obligations Annual monitoring and reporting on the alignment of the budget; expenditure; annual grants and revenue generation.
+EFFECTIVE and EFFICIENT organization 4.
+Performance Against Objectives Non achievement of planned performance targets Implement effective monitoring, reporting and interventions on quarterly performance.
+5. GRAP Standards Compliance AFS Misstatements In year financial performance reviews to ensure reporting compliance with GRAP Standards 6.
 Performance Management Depressed productivity and undermining of service delivery imperatives Implement effective monitoring and reporting on performance management and make necessary interventions where required 7.
 Training and Development Reduced quality of service delivery Monitoring and reporting on the implementation of the Annual Training and Development Plan 8.
 SCM Compliance Irregular Expenditure Monitoring and reporting on the SCM Monthly Checklists and compliance with SCM policies and procedures

-7. INFRASTRUCTURE PROJECTS
+2. INFRASTRUCTURE PROJECTS

-No. Project Name Programme amme Project Description Outputs Project Date Project Start Date Project Completion Date Total Estimated Cost Current Year Expenditure 1 Partitioning and resourcing of the Nokukhanya Luthuli Resource Centre Programme 1 The sectioning of the current resource center for multiple use A resource facility that can accommodate numerous capacities simultaneously 2022 2023 R1,5 million None 2 Reception area refurbishment Programme 1 Upgrading / Refurbishment of the Museum reception area to provide for the promotional shop; merchandise storage and limited seating area for visitors Revamped Museum Reception that is accommodating 2022 2023 R100 000 None 3 Landscaping Programme 1 Rehabilitation of the Museum site A scenic garden environment 2022 2023 R150 000 None 4 Umvoti / eThembeni Site Upgrade (Liberation Heritage Route) Programme 1 Rehabilitate and upgrade the site where Chief Albert Luthuli was reportedly hit by a goods train and met his untimely death and link the site with other heritage sites Open Air Museum; Monument; public space and pedestrian bridge over the uMvoti River 2023 2025 R35 million R224 000
+No. Project Name Programme Project Description Outputs Project Start Date Project Completion Date Total Estimated Cost Current Year Expenditure 1 Nokukhanya Luthuli Resource Centre and ancillary works repair and maintenance work PRGM 1 Repair work on the building roof leaks, installation and painting of corridor ceiling; revarnish of the outdoor wooden lattice frames; install ramp/s for wheelchair access at the doors.
+A resource facility that is compliant with health and safety regulations and accommodative to all types of activities.
+2024 2026 R1,5 million None 2 Reception area refurbishment PRGM 1 Upgrading / Refurbishment of the Museum reception area that is aesthetically revamped; provides for the promotional shop operations, merchandise storage and limited seating area for visitors.
+Revamped Museum Reception that is accommodating 2024 2025 R250 000 None 3 Landscaping PRGM 1 Rehabilitation of the Museum site A scenic garden environment 2024 2025 R200 000 None 4 Umvoti / eThembeni Site Upgrade (Liberation Heritage Route) PRGM 1 Rehabilitate; upgrade and beautify the site where Chief Albert Luthuli was reportedly fatally hit by a train a death and link the site with other local heritage sites.
+Establishment of a Memorial Garden with open air interpretative wall; sitting area and recreational facilities.
+2024 2026 R2 million None 6 Land purchase PRGM 1 Identify and purchase land within proximity of the Luthuli Museum for the extension of Museum operational facilities, e.g. parking.
+Enhanced Museum service delivery 2024 2026 R1 million None